 Week 12 College Football Computer Picks & Predictions

-On the Week 12 Football Bowl Subdivision slate, we have the over/under for the Illinois vs. Iowa matchup as the best bet on the board.
-Keep reading for more suggestions on point spreads and totals, including parlay opportunities.
+There are 65 Football Bowl Subdivision games on the Week 12 schedule, with Florida International (+29.5) among the best bets against the spread, according to our projections.
+For more tips, including parlay possibilities, see below.

-Get computer predictions and insights for that matchup and more in this article.
+Get computer picks and insights for that matchup and more in the article below.

 Looking to take advantage of these college football best bets this weekend?
 Sign up at BetMGM using our link to unlock a new user bonus!